Adult Learn to Swim Program (ALTS)

 ALTS: Stories from Adults Who We Taught to Swim

 The USMS ALTS program has been a universal success.
-Master’s swimmers have taught thousands of adult non-swimmers skills that lets them truly enjoy bing in the water and the cofidence to keep them safe.
+Master’s swimmers have taught thousands of adult non-swimmers skills that lets them truly enjoy being in the water and the cofidence to keep them safe.

 Inspirational Videos